• Skip to primary navigation

 It didn’t pass.

 And sleeping in the guest bed for half of every night was not a long term plan I wanted to be a part of.
 Even if I was zombie walking as I shifted beds, it was still broken sleep.
-Interrupted sleep is not good sleep.
+Interrupted sleep is not good sleep and can have negative effects on your health. (source)

 And I was starting to feel the effects.